 • Small carnivores (examples: red fox, bobcat, weasels, etc.)

 • Invasive species* (examples: eastern grey squirrels, house sparrows, starlings, etc.)

-This is a service that we provide to the public that ensures these animals are treated humanely and minimizes the risk of individuals illegally caring for wildlife in their homes, an activity that is highly dangerous and detrimental to the ultimate outcome for that animal.
-Injured or orphaned pigeons are accepted by Calgary Wildlife for treatment.
+We provide this service to the public to ensure injured and orphaned wildlife are treated humanely.
+We offer these services to minimize the risk of individuals illegally caring for wildlife in their homes, an activity that is highly dangerous and detrimental to the ultimate outcome for that animal.
+All injured or orphaned pigeons must be brought directly to Calgary Wildlife for treatment.
 Please do not bring pigeons to the veterinary clinics.

 WHAT TO DO WHEN YOU FIND INJURED OR

 Before attempting to rescue a potentially injured or orphaned wild animal or calling Calgary Wildlife, it is crucial to be sure that the animal actually needs help.

 TIPS FOR LIVING HARMONIOUSLY WITH WILDLIFE

 As Calgary expands and encroaches upon spaces that were previously wild, more and more wildlife find refuge and habitat within the city limits.
 Living with wildlife means exercising patience while enjoying the wonder of the natural cycles of wildlife.